nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Given below is an example usage of how a `DeleteClassCommand` is executed.

 #### Steps
-Step 1: The user enters `deleteclass 1 2` command.
+Step 1: The user enters `deleteclass 1` command.

-Step 2: The `DeleteClassCommandParser` will parse the class indices to ensure that they are valid.
+Step 2: The `DeleteClassCommandParser` will parse the class index to ensure that it is valid.

-Additionally, it removes any duplicates among the class indices.
-A `DeleteClassCommand` object with the class indices as arguments is constructed.
+A `DeleteClassCommand` object with the class index as arguments is constructed.

 Step 3: The `DeleteClassCommand` is executed.
-Class indices - 1 and 2, are used to retrieve the classes by calling the `ModelManager#getTuitionClass(Index)` method.
+Class index - 1, is used to retrieve the class by calling the `ModelManager#getTuitionClass(Index)` method.

 Step 4: `Student#removeClass(TuitionClass)` is called to remove the Tuition class using the id from the all the students.
 It also removes the class tag for all the students by using the `ClassName` and unique `TimeSlot` of the tuition class.